 In the case of a cataract, the surgeon cuts the lens with an ultrasonic probe and removes it from the eye.
 The surgeon then proceeds to insert the intraocular lens.
-The micro-incision is usually not sutured as it is very small.
+The micro-incision is usually not sutured because it is very small.

-In the case of astigmatism or strong myopia, the lens is not removed and the surgeon proceeds directly to the insertion of the lens, in front of or behind the iris (depending on the implant chosen).
+In the case of astigmatism or strong myopia, the lens is not removed and the surgeon proceeds directly to the placement of the lens, in front of or behind the iris (depending on the implant chosen).